Top 10 Best Practices in Accounts Payable

 The accounts payable department plays an essential role in safeguarding the company’s financial health and should be diligent in identifying and preventing errors and duplicates.

-To protect your organization from internal fraud, it’s crucial to establish internal controls and separation of duties within the AP process.
+To protect your organization from employee fraud, it’s crucial to establish internal controls and separation of duties within the AP process.

 One way to achieve this is to limit access to the master vendor file or, in other words, the supplier portfolio to specific employees.
 As a result, companies can have better control over approved vendors and monitoring of payments.